fastapi/fastapi/docs/en/docs/deployment/concepts.md

 Of course, there are some cases where there's no problem in running the previous steps multiple times, in that case, it's a lot easier to handle.

 !!! tip
-    Also, have in mind that depending on your setup, in some cases you **might not even need any previous steps** before starting your application.
+    Also, keep in mind that depending on your setup, in some cases you **might not even need any previous steps** before starting your application.

     In that case, you wouldn't have to worry about any of this. 🤷